ghjsimon/hello_world/README.md

 # hello_world
 Just for test
 This is Simon.
-I am good at C, TCL, Python programming.
+I am good at C, Python, TCL, etc.